See all chapters of A Guide to Solvency II.

 Solvency II

-EIOPA is responsible for publishing for each relevant duration, credit quality and asset class an FS for the calculation of the MA.151 In addition, Article 54 of the Level II Delegated Regulations provides that for the purpose of the calculation of the FS:152
+The EIOPA is responsible for publishing each relevant duration, credit quality and asset class of an FS for the calculation of the MA.
+In addition, the Level 2 Delegated Regulation provides that for the purpose of the calculation of the FS:315

 - The FS must be calculated in a “transparent, prudent, reliable and objective” manner that is consistent over time, based on relevant indices where available.